cnidyllic/cse15l-lab-reports/lab1.md

 ![Image](cat_directory.png)

-The working directory during the execution of the code was `/home/lecture1/`.
-The output is simply stating an error that the working directory is a path to a folder, which is not a file.
+The working directory during the execution of the code was `/home`.
+The output is simply stating an error that the path provided is to a folder, which is not a file.

 3) `cat lecture/messages/en-us.txt`

 ![Image](cat_file.png)

-The working directory during the execution of the code was `/home/lecture1/messages/en-us.txt`.
+The working directory during the execution of the code was `/home`.
 The output that is printed is the contents within the file `en-us.txt`.
 Since this is a path to a file with readable contents, there was not an error this time.